Skip to main content

 What is the difference between winter viruses, colds and "the flu?"

-With winter and the holidays comes cold and flu season.
+Cold and flu season seems to arrive with winter and the holidays.
 We see different people, more people, and tend to stay in warm, confined places.
 All of these things can lead to more sicknesses.
 Often when people become ill during the winter, they assume they have "the flu."
 While symptoms for some of these illnesses are "flu-like," the cause may not be influenza.
-Here is a list of common winter symptoms and the viruses that can cause them:
+Here is a list of viruses that can cause common winter symptoms:

-Respiratory symptoms (congestion, runny nose, sneezing, coughing, sore throat) can be caused by:
+Respiratory symptoms, like congestion, runny nose, sneezing, coughing, sore throat, can be caused by:

 • Influenza virus